Do a business energy audit

 No

-Is the area in front of the heating or cooling appliance clear?
+Is the area in front of the appliance clear?
 Yes

 No

-Ensure that the space around the heating or cooling appliance vents are not obstructed so that the air can flow freely.
+Make sure the spaces around appliance vents are not obstructed so that air can flow freely.

 Do staff refrain from using personal heating appliances?
 Yes